russcurry/wordpress-site-generator/README.md

 If you want to test this locally, you will need to have the following:

-1. A linux box running NGINX.
+1. A linux box running NGINX and Docker + Docker Compose.

 2. Some changes to your /etc/hosts file: